 Working with Ali LeRoi and our partners in this project has been the best part.
 Stage 29 Productions, CBS Studios, and CBS are all genuinely invested in turning this show into a hit.
 It makes me very hopeful to be working with and supported by such an incredible team of people.

-How does being a professor influence the way you work?
-How do you balance your teaching load with your own creative projects?
+How does being a professor influence the way you write and work?
+How do you juggle your teaching load with your own projects?

 I’ve always wanted to be both a professor and a professional screenwriter.
 When I was in undergraduate film school at Columbia College in Chicago, there were no professors who looked like me.
 So I made it a personal goal to become what I desired for myself.

 I got my M.F.A. from UCLA so I could hone my writing skills and have the ability to teach once I was done.
 I taught as a graduate student at UCLA, and after I got my degree I taught at AFI, Cal State Northridge, and Chapman University before joining LMU SFTV full-time.